CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

     slice(1,5,2) -> this will slice a string from the 1st charachter to the 4th as the last is not in the slicing sequence.
 And the slice will only slice every 2nd item

 #### What arithmetic operators (+,*,-,/) can be used on lists in Python?
 What do they do?

+    The + operator concatenates two lists.
+In other words, it appends one list's elements to another's.
+    The * operator multiplies a list's elements by an integer.
+    The - and / operators are unsupported and result in an error.

 #### What is the purpose of the in and not in membership operators in Python?

     They are used to check if an element is present in a sequence or not.